Once you have filed a disability claim with your insurance company, how long does it take to get your long-term disability benefits?

 Insurance companies often request that doctors fill out an Attending Physician Statement (APS) as part of the claim analysis.
 Any delay in these APS forms can impact how long it takes to get your initial decision.

-You can help your doctor submit a timely response by ensuring you are keeping up with your treatment plan.
+You can help your doctor submit a timely response by ensuring you keep up with your treatment plan.
 Stay in communication with your doctor so they know your current medical condition(s) when filling out the APS form.

 Respond promptly and accurately to requests for information